-These annual financial statements represent the audited general purpose financial statements for Dental Health Services Victoria (DHSV) for the year ended 30 June 2015.
-The purpose of the report is to provide users with information about DHSVs stewardship of resources entrusted to it.
+These annual financial statements represent the audited general purpose financial statements for Dental Health Services Victoria (DHSV) for the period ending 30 June 2016.
+The report provides users with information about DHSVs stewardship of resources entrusted to it.

 (a) Statement of Compliance